Making an application

 Getting the funding

-The funding system has recently changed.
-For students with high needs (with support costs over £6,000), the funding comes from two organisations, the Education Funding Agency, which pays for place funding (sometimes called Elements 1 and 2), and the Local Authority, which pays the remaining support costs, sometimes called top-up funding or Element 3.
+For students with high needs (with support costs over £6,000), funding comes from two organisations, the Education and Skills Funding Agency, which pays for place funding (sometimes called Elements 1 and 2), and the Local Authority, which pays the remaining support costs, sometimes called top-up funding or Element 3.

 Each local authority will have its own approach to the funding process; for example they will have their own forms and policies.
 They must include this in their Local Offer.
 The Local Offer should be on your local authority’s website.